-It is also a year during which South Africa will commemorates 25 Years of Freedom.
+It is also a year during which South Africa will commemorate 25 years of democracy.
 The commemoration is an opportunity for all of us to reflect on progress we have made in delivering a better life for all.
-At the same time, we should put our heads together on how we intend overcoming the challenges we face and work towards building a united and prosperous country as envisaged in the NDP.
+At the same time, we should put our heads together on how we intend overcoming the challenges we face and work towards building a country as envisaged in the NDP.

-The elections, reconfiguration of government and commemoration of 25 Years of Freedom come just over a year since President Ramaphosa took over in 2018.
-He has since made significant progress in addressing a number of issues such as the slow growth of the economy, policy uncertainty and revitalising state-owned enterprises.
+Both the elections and commemoration of 25 years of democracy come just over a year since President Ramaphosa took over in 2018.
+He has made significant progress in addressing a number of issues such as the slow growth of the economy, policy uncertainty and revitalising state-owned enterprises.